Secured loan: United States law

 The United States is the global leader in security interest law with respect to personal property; in the 1940s, it was the first country to develop and enact the notion of a "unified" security interest.
 That concept has since spread to many countries around the world after it became evident that it is one of the reasons for why the United States has the strongest economy in the world.
 For example, to raise money, American ranchers could pledge personal property like cattle in certain ways that historically were impossible or very difficult in Uruguay or most other developing countries.
-However, US law with respect to security interests in real property is still extremely chaotic and non-uniform.
-The Uniform Law Commission in the 1970s and 1980s worked hard to develop uniform acts to clean it up but the project was a catastrophic failure.

 In the case of real estate, the most common form of secured debt is the lien.
 Liens may either be voluntarily created, as with a mortgage, or involuntarily created, such as a mechanics lien.
 A mortgage may only be created with the express consent of the title owner, without regard to other facts of the situation.
 In contrast, the primary condition required to create a mechanics lien is that real estate is somehow improved through the work or materials provided by the person filing a mechanics lien.
 Although the rules are complex, consent of the title owner to the mechanics lien itself is not required.

 In the case of personal property, the most common procedure for securing the debt is regulated under Article 9 of the Uniform Commercial Code (UCC).
 This uniform act provides a relatively uniform interstate system of forms and public filing of documents by which the creditor establishes the priority of their security interest in the property of the debtor.

 In the event that the underlying debt is not properly paid, the creditor may decide to foreclose the interest in order to take the property.
 Generally, the law that allows the secured debt to be made also provides a procedure whereby the property will be sold at public auction, or through some other means of sale.
 The law commonly also provides a right of redemption, whereby a debtor may arrange for late payment of the debt but keep the property.